-As we get ready to kick off 2018, the timing couldn’t be better to take a step back to establish clear goals for the month, quarter and year ahead.
+As you approach the end of another stressful quarter and approach budgeting season, the timing couldn’t be better to take a step back to establish clear goals for the month, quarter and year ahead.
 Establishing goals will provide you with a clear sense of direction, and can act as your strategic roadmap for what you should be focused on during your day-to-day job.

 If you are managing a marketing team, it’s also a great time to set goals for your department and each individual staff member.
 Going through this exercise will keep your team members focused, motivated and accountable for their work.
 It will also provide you, as the team lead, with a framework upon which you can measure your team’s impact and progress towards company-wide strategic goals.